-For most of the people, visa for Cambodia can be obtained upon the arrival at both Phnom and Siem Reap International airport.
+For most, visas for Cambodia can be obtained upon arrival at both Phnom and Siem Reap International airports.

-You can obtain a permit for Cambodia, through Cambodian Embassy or get online eVisa.
+You can obtain a permit for Cambodia through Cambodian Embassy or get an online e-Visa.

 A one-month tourist visa costs US$20 on arrival.
 Easily extendable business visas are available for US$25.
 And if you overstay, it will cost you $5USD per day.

 Cambodia eVisa costs US$7more tacked upon the usual arrival fee.
-Here is the official site for official government: https://www.evisa.gov.kh/Default.aspx.
+Here is the official site for the official government: https://www.evisa.gov.kh/Default.aspx.
 It usually takes 3 days to get the approval letter to enter Cambodia.

-So are you ready for the exploration to mystic sceneries and unfamiliar culture?
+So are you ready for the exploration of mystic sceneries and unfamiliar culture?

 Travel to these top five cheapest countries in the Aisa, and get ready to be amazed, with almost 30-35 USD each day for every state.